vohvelikissa/vohvelikissa.github.io/README.md

 I am going to do in the next year.
 The plans are not really very concrete at this point, but the very abstract outlines are in there right now too.

-21.12.2024 - wrote my quick thoughts about what I want to make the fps game be like
+21.12.2024 - wrote my quick thoughts about what I want to make the fps game be like.
+Listed down some things that must be done in order to make the game have even the slightest chances of happening.
+Cannot wait to actually have the playable game.